How Much Did Obamacare Cost?

 When the costs of $940 billion were deducted, the deficit would have been reduced by $104 billion.
 This would have been added back to the deficit if Trump had repealed and replaced Obamacare.

 Where did the CBO get the other $40 billion in savings?
-From a plan for the federal government to offer long-term care insurance, which the CBO thought would lower Medicaid costs by $40 billion.
-Unfortunately, it soon became apparent that long-term care was much more expensive, and this program was scrapped.
+From a plan for the federal government to offer long-term care insurance.
+The CBO thought would lower Medicaid costs by $40 billion.
+Unfortunately, it soon became apparent that long-term care was much more expensive.
+This program was scrapped.
 (Source: "March 20 Report," CBO.)

 Obama Said It Cost $940 Billion